 This stinginess can lead to an unhealthy relationship with money.
 While we typically think about the positive aspects of making financial decisions, there can be a dark side to saving too.

 Saving can become an obsession.
-Unfortunately, when you see dollar signs wherever you look, you can become overwhelmed by the need to save even more.
+Unfortunately, when you see dollar signs wherever you look, you become overwhelmed by the need to save more.
 When we think about negative money behaviors, we often think about over-spenders, but stinginess can be an equally difficult problem to push through.

 In elementary school, my first-grade classmate Jimmy brought a forty-eight pack of Crayola crayons to school.
 I’ll never forget the jealousy I felt as he opened the lid, lined up the most vibrant colors on his scuffed wooden desk, and started coloring.